Kristin Pickett, M.P.A-C.J.C

 Assistant Professor/Department Chair /

 M.P.A., Criminal Justice & Criminology Concentration – Ball State University

 B.S. in Criminal Justice & Criminology – Ball State University

-Kristin Pickett is the Department Chair of Criminal Justice at Waldorf University and online Program Director (Criminal Justice).
-Professor Pickett started residentially at Waldorf in August of 2014, and along with teaching Criminal Justice and Political Science on campus, she also teaches Criminal Justice and Sociology courses online.
+Kristin Pickett is Program Director for the Online Criminal Justice Program, as well as a full-time residential faculty member.
+Professor Pickett started residentially at Waldorf in August of 2014, and along with teaching Criminal Justice and Political Science on campus, she also teaches Criminal Justice.

-In spring of 2015, after her first academic year at Waldorf University, Professor Pickett was given the Professor of the Year award, a student elected honor.
+In spring of 2015, after her first academic year at Waldorf University, Professor Pickett was awarded Professor of the Year, a student elected honor.
 She was also chosen as the higher education delegate for the International Women's Leadership Association, and received the title of Elite Educator.
-The National Association of Distinguished Professionals recognized Professor Pickett as a Woman of Distinction in the summer of 2015.
+The National Association of Distinguished Professionals also recognized Professor Pickett as a Woman of Distinction in the summer of 2015.